Invariance of Polarization Induced by Symplectomorphisms: Introduction

-The upshot of the my proofs of these theorems is that the isomorphism can explicitly be defined via local data arising from the line bundle.
-In particular, the isomorphism is in terms of a choice of local trivialization of the line bundle.
+The upshot of the proofs of these theorems is that the isomorphism can explicitly be defined via lifts of the symplectomorphism $\Phi$ to the prequantum line bundle.
 Historically, most invariance results arise from counting the dimensions of the quantizations with respect to two choices of polarization, then showing these agree.
 So, even though the isomorphisms of Main Theorems 1 and 2 depend on choices, they could be considered more \enquote{canonical} in some sense.